Lind-Project/lind-wasm/docs/internal/memory.md

 **How It Works**

 1. Memory Region Identification:
-    - If MAP_FIXED is not set, vmmap searches for a suitable free memory region.
+    - If MAP_FIXED is not set, vmmap searches for a suitable free memory region in strict mode, rejecting any overlapping entries.
-    - If MAP_FIXED is specified, the requested address is used directly.
+    - If MAP_FIXED is specified, the requested address is used directly and may result in overwriting existing entries.
 2. Memory Protection and Flags Enforcement:
     - Only a restricted set of flags are allowed to prevent unintended behavior.
     - Execution permissions (PROT_EXEC) are explicitly disallowed for security reasons.